 Age matters for men too.
 From 40 years onwards your fertility begins to decline as the quality of your sperm decreases and with it the ability to conceive.

 For a couple in their early 20s at peak fertility age, the chance of conceiving each month is one in five.
 After trying for one year this becomes an 85% chance.
 But the conception rate after one year also decreases with age.
 For a couple when the woman is over 35, one third have fertility problems, doubling to two thirds when the woman is over 40.
+If you’re eager to make love but is struggling to find the perfect mate, you can try your luck on sites like hookup subreddits.

 If you want to have a baby and you’re in a long term relationship, it may be good advice to have a conversation with your partner about the impact of age on fertility – and to do it sooner, rather than later.